Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/STORIES/Erotic/The First Night of Us/(bonus - promise).md

 We’ll visit new cities, alone.
 We’ll watch the same sunsets from different places.
 We’ll share nerdy links.
+We'll fight somedays.
-We'll cry, a little.
+And cry, a little.
-And laugh a lot.
+But love, and laugh a lot.

 Because love isn't always in being together.
 It's in holding the same vision,